 Key Stage Four

-We recognise the vital need to increase the cultural capital of our pupils.
-We run the Duke of Edinburgh programme at KS4 and KS5 and pupils have the chance to join Army Cadets.
+To build confidence and widen pupil experience we run the Duke of Edinburgh programme at KS4 and KS5 and pupils have the chance to join Army Cadets.
 Targeted pupils take part in the Diana Award, linking them with local industry and we also run trips to universities to raise aspirations.